 The question then became, ‘How do these people end up with high TMAO levels?’

 Then next step showed that feeding mice lecithin or choline promotes the development of atherosclerotic plaque.

 But when they gave the mice a dose of antibiotics to wipe out their gut bacteria, even though the researchers fed them a high lecithin and choline diet, the mice produced no TMAO and there was no increase in atherosclerosis.

-Chris Woollams, former Oxford University Biochemist said, ”This 2012 study was really exciting news because it not only reinforced the link between diet and heart disease, it showed that it was also about the relationship of the foods in the diet and gut bacteria”.
+Chris Woollams, former Oxford University Biochemist said, ”This 2012 study was really exciting news at the time because it not only reinforced the link between diet and heart disease, it showed that it was also about the relationship of the foods in the diet to increasing or decreasing valuable gut bacteria”.

-The next study (2) attempted to see if changing the profile of gut bacteria in the body could affect levels of atherosclerosis.
+The next Cleveland Clinic study (2) attempted to see if changing the profile of gut bacteria in the body could affect levels of atherosclerosis.

 The gut bacteria feed on carnitine and choline in full cream milk, red meat and egg yolks.
 From these foods they make Trimethylamine, or TMA.
 This then passes to the liver to be turned into TMAO.